omr-turbo/gc-arrays-tutorial/worksheet.md

 };
 ```

-In the client code, The `ObjectScanner` type is bound to a "no-operation" object scanner, which does just enough to satisfy the compiler.
+In the client code, The `ObjectScanner` type is already bound to a "no-operation" object scanner, which does just enough to satisfy the compiler.
 Rewrite this alias to bind to your own `ArrayScanner` in `include/OMRClient/GC/ObjectScanner.hpp`:

 ```c++
 // namespace OMRClient::GC